Monday, January 12, 2009

 Rice outperformed Hall of Famer Orlando Cepeda in every offensive category: runs, hits, homers, RBI, total bases, walks, OBP, slugging and hitting.
 Rice also had more homers, RBI and a higher slugging percentage than Roberto Clemente.
 Rice had more hits, home runs and total bases than Joe Dimaggio.
 Rice had more runs, hits, homers, RBI and total bases than Hank Greenberg.

 Rice crushes Ralph Kiner in runs, hits, home runs, RBI, total bases and batting.
 Rice had more hits, total bases and a higher average than Eddie Mathews - not to mention a nearly identical slugging percentage and RBI total.
 Rice had more runs, hits, total bases and a higher average than Willie McCovey.
 Rice bested Johnny Mize in runs, hits, total bases, home runs and RBI.

 Rice surpassed Enos Slaughter in runs, hits, total bases, home runs, RBI, slugging percentage and had a nearly identical average.
-Rice had more hits, total bases, RBI, and a higher average than Duke Snider.
-Rice had more runs, hits, total bases, and a higher average than Willie Stargell.
-And finally, Rice had more runs, hits, total bases, homers, and RBI than Hack Wilson.
+Rice had more hits, total bases, RBI and a higher average than Duke Snider.
+Rice had more runs, hits, total bases and a higher average than Willie Stargell.
+Finally, Rice had more runs, hits, total bases, homers and RBI than Hack Wilson.